markjprice/cs13net9/docs/errata/errata.md

 });
 #pragma warning restore EXTEXP0018 // Type is for evaluation purposes only and is subject to change or removal in future updates.
 Suppress this diagnostic to proceed.
 ```

+# Page 780 - Companion books to continue your learning journey

+> Thanks to [Jort Rodenburg](https://github.com/jjrodenburg) for raising [this issue on January 31, 2025](https://github.com/markjprice/cs13net9/issues/12).

+The order of the four books in *Figure 16.1* does not match the order of the numbered descriptions.
+Numbers 3. and 4. should be swapped.

 # Exercise 13.2 – practice exercises - Build web pages for functions